percona/percona-backup-mongodb/doc/source/status.rst

 .. _pbm-status:

 Checking status of |PBM|
 ******************************************************

-As of version 1.4.0, you can check the status of |pbm| running in your MongoDB environment.
-This helps you identify
+As of version 1.4.0, you can check the status of |pbm| running in your MongoDB environment using the :command:`pbm status` command.

-To check |PBM| status, run the following command:

 .. code-block:: bash

    $ pbm status

-The output of the :command:`pbm status` command provides the information about:
+The output provides the information about:

 - Your MongoDB deployment and ``pbm-agents`` running in it: to what ``mongod`` node each agent is connected, the |pbm| version it runs and the agent's state
 - The currently running backups / restores, if any